 The little white sneaker is best for warm weather months, and since it already has a summertime vibe, it pairs well with light-weight dresses and skirts.
 If you’re a little nervous about this unconventional combo, begin by wearing dresses or skirts that also have white in them to match the shoes.
 The matching whites will create cohesion in the look overall so you won’t feel like they’re too contrary.

 This is the trickiest sneaker and dress combo to pull off since running shoes are typically associated with working out.
 But fear not, there is a way to make it work.
-The key to wearing running shoes with a dress or skirt is to keep in the mind this term: sports luxe.
+The key to wearing running shoes with a dress or skirt is to keep this term in mind: sports luxe.
 The sports luxe trend is all about streamlining workout wear, minimizing bulk for a minimalist appeal.
 The end result is an ensemble that is polished and futuristic.
-When choosing a running a sneaker that you can wear with dresses or skirt, opt for sleek silhouettes.
+So when choosing a running sneaker that you can wear with dresses or skirt, opt for sleek silhouettes.
 This means aerodynamic styles with minimal bulk.
 You also want to make sure the sole isn’t chunky, but smooth like the body of the shoe.
 Nike Flex is a great option, as well as Adidas’ Edge Luxe 3.

 When styling an outfit to go with your sleek running shoes, take inspiration from the shoe itself - sporty yet sophisticated.
 Instead of wearing super feminine dresses with frills, ruffles, and the like, choose a dress or skirt that is sleek like the shoe.
 Think loose, silky sheath dress or a stretchy black pencil skirt worn with a casual t-shirt.